xlladdins/xll/docs/Excel4MacrosE-G.md

 **FOR.CELL**(**ref\_name**, area\_ref, skip\_blanks)

-Ref\_name    is the name in the form of text that Microsoft Excel gives to the one cell in the range that is currently being operated on;
-ref\_name refers to a new cell during each loop.
+Ref\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name in the form of text that Microsoft Excel gives to the one cell in the range that is currently being operated on; ref\_name refers to a new cell during each loop.

-Area\_ref    is the range of cells on which you want the FOR.CELL-NEXT loop to operate and can be a multiple selection.
+Area\_ref&nbsp;&nbsp;&nbsp;&nbsp;is the range of cells on which you want the FOR.CELL-NEXT loop to operate and can be a multiple selection.
 If area\_ref is omitted, it is assumed to be the current selection.

-Skip\_blanks    is a logical value specifying whether Microsoft Excel skips blank cells as it operates on the cells in area\_ref.
+Skip\_blanks&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether Microsoft Excel skips blank cells as it operates on the cells in area\_ref.

 |                  |                                    |
 | ---------------- | ---------------------------------- |